extremeshok/clamav-unofficial-sigs/README.md

  - PGP is now optional and no longer a requirement and pgp support is auto-detected
  - Full support for MacOS / OS X and added clamav install guide
  - Full support for pfSense and added clamav install guide
+ - Added os configs for Zimbra and Debian 8 with systemd
  - Much better error messages with possible solutions given
  - Better checking of possible issues
  - Update all SANESECURITY signature databases